Air Fryer Recipe

 Crispy Vegan Spring Onion Pancakes

-These crispy vegan spring onion pancakes are a healthier twist on a classic Asian dish, perfect for air frying.
+These crispy vegan spring onion pancakes are a lighter take on a classic Asian favourite, and they’re just right for the air fryer.

 Ingredients